ninoseki/jsac_mihari_workshop/docs/rule.md

   Emitters --> |Alert| Database[(Database)]
 ```

-- A rule has zero or more alerts
+- A rule has zero or more alerts.
-- A alert has one or more artifacts
+- A alert has one or more artifacts.

 ```mermaid
 erDiagram